 Questioning the frameworks within which discourses on transformative learning are embedded is not trivial, especially in a historical time when learning and education in adulthood are experiencing a difficult situation that risks following the goals dictated by consumerism: "Change and transform!"
 (West, 2016).
-On the contrary, the idea of transformation challenges us to critical and problematising thinking that is contextualised in a liquid modernity (Bauaman, 2000), where nothing seems able to maintain its own solidity for long "in society, in education and in our personal lives" (Formenti, West, 2018, p.
+On the contrary, the idea of transformation challenges us to critical and problematizing thinking that is contextualized in a liquid modernity (Bauman, 2000), where nothing seems able to maintain its own solidity for long "in society, in education and in our personal lives" (Formenti & West, 2018, p.
 34).

-The deeper premises of transformative learning theory (Mezirow, 1991) are Westem and related to North American culture: individualism, rationalism, optimism and harmonic perspective (Boström et al., 2018).
-However, today we need concepts capable of integrating structural inertia, organisational change, conflict and power into the research and educational process.
+The deeper premises of transformative learning theory (Mezirow, 1991) are Western and related to North American culture: individualism, rationalism, optimism and harmonic perspective (Boström et al., 2018).
+However, today we need concepts capable of integrating structural inertia, organizational change, conflict and power into the research and educational process.
 These can also help to better understand the deep ambivalences, contradictions and paradoxes that affect all people involved in the learning process.
-The relationships between the micro, meso and macro levels require new theorisations, in the direction of a complex theory of transformation.
+The relationships between the micro, meso and macro levels require new theorizations, in the direction of a complex theory of transformation.

 I have thus tried to temporarily leave in the background the question "What 'form' transforms?"
-(Kegan, 2000) that has animated the international scientific debate over the years around the theory of transformative learning (Tidell, 2012; West, 2014) in order to move thinking beyond "the form that transforms".
-Crossing the chrisic, fluid and becoming dimension of transformation (Alhadeff-Jones, 2021) is the challenge of complexity (Morin, 2016) against a simplifying thinking that is even more mutilating and dangerous today.
+(Kegan, 2000) that has animated the international scientific debate over the years around the theory of transformative learning (West, 2014) in order to move thinking beyond "the form that transforms".